-This 12-credit certificate is designed to provide retraining instruction for dislocated machinists or provide update training for current machinists needing experience with CNC (Computer Numerical Control) machine operations and CAM (Computer Aided Machining) skills with milling and turning.
+This 12 credit certificate is designed to provide retraining instruction for dislocated machinists or provide update training for current machinists needing experience with CNC (Computer Numerical Control) machine operations and CAM (Computer Aided Machining) skills with milling and turning.
+This certificate covers instruction for basic operation, set-up, processes, and programming of CNC mills and lathes.
 This certificate will provide the student with basic knowledge of 2-D Master Cam software in support of CNC machining.
 The certificate is designed to be completed in one semester.